 The student has the opportunity to verify the validity of the test results, or request confirmation of the test results from the laboratory.
-The Dean of Students will facilitate the communication with the partner screening facility.
+The Assistant Vice President for Student Life and Athletics will facilitate communication with the partner screening facility.